giantswarm/app-test-suite/README.md

 `app-test-suite` automates preparation of a cluster used for testing in the following way:

 - if you configured your run with `*-tests-cluster-type kind`, a cluster is created with `kind` tool
-- `ats` connects to the target test cluster and runs [`apptestctl`](https://github.com/giantswarm/apptestctl) - an additional tool that deploys components of App Platform
-  (`app-operator`, `chart-operator` and needed CRDs)
+- `ats` connects to the target test cluster and runs [`apptestctl`](https://github.com/giantswarm/apptestctl) - an additional tool that deploys components of App Platform (`app-operator`, `chart-operator` and CRDs they use)
 - `ats` deploys `chart-museum`: a simple helm chart registry that will be used to store your chart under test
 - creates `Catalog` CR for the chart repository provided by `chart-museum`
-- creates `App` CR for your chart: as a result, your application defined in the chart is already deployed to the test cluster (you can disable creating this app with `app-tests-skip-app-deploy` option)
+- creates `App` CR for your chart: as a result, your application defined in the chart is already deployed to the test cluster (you can disable creating this app with `app-tests-skip-app-deploy` option; this might be needed if you need more control over your test, like: setup additional CRDs or install additional apps).

 After that, `ats` hands control over to your tests.